Pyomo/pyomo/doc/OnlineDocs/developer_reference/solvers.rst

 Switching all of Pyomo to use the new interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We also provide a mechansim to get a "preview" of the future where we replace the existing (legacy) SolverFactory and utilities with the new (development) version:
+We also provide a mechanism to get a "preview" of the future where we replace the existing (legacy) SolverFactory and utilities with the new (development) version:

 .. testcode::
    :skipif: not ipopt_available

-    # Change SolverFactory version
+   # Change default SolverFactory version
    import pyomo.environ as pyo
    from pyomo.contrib.solver.util import assert_optimal_termination
    from pyomo.__future__ import solver_factory_v3